© 2019 All rights reserved

 Since he was three, Sting Ray has aspired to be a racecar driver.
-At the ripe old age of sixteen this American driver has already enjoyed a “fantastic dream” driving career and is set to compete against the world’s best.
+At the ripe old age of seventeen, this American driver has already enjoyed a “fantastic dream” driving career and is set to compete against the world’s best.

 Yes – Sting Ray is his real name – he believes he was born to drive!
 As soon as he was able to walk and talk, he asked for a racecar and so began his career in a little pedal red corvette.
 When he was just 11 years old, the media named Sting Ray Robb the “#1 Rotax Driver in America”.

-In 2015 Sting Ray’s success reached a new level, winning The Triple Crown of International Championships with coast-to-coast championship wins beginning at the Florida Winter Tour series to the west coast Challenge of the Americas and on to the Can-Am Series run in Canada / US, with many honors, trophies and podiums along the way.
+In 2015 Sting Ray’s success reached a new level, winning The Triple Crown of International Championships with coast-to-coast championship wins beginning at the Florida Winter Tour series to the west coast Challenge of the Americas and on to the Can-Am Series run in Canada / US, with many honors, trophies, and podiums along the way.

-Having just turned 16, Sting Ray’s racing resume is already thick with multiple victories, poles, fast laps, and successes too numerous to list – some of which have not been achieved by anyone in recent memory.
+Having just turned 17, Sting Ray’s racing resume is already thick with multiple victories, poles, fast laps, and successes too numerous to list – some of which have not been achieved by anyone in recent memory.
 Sting Ray’s accomplishments in the classroom match those on the race track.
 He is, as many of the experts in the motorsports industry have stated, “The Whole Package”.

 Sting Ray had the privilege to race the Formula Speed 2.0 with the World Speed Team at the 2016 September GoPro Grand Prix Final of the Verizon IndyCar series in Sonoma, CA. His thrilling victory in front of thousands of fans coupled with the fabulous Sunoco podium award ceremony gave the racing world a taste of just what young Sting Ray Robb’s racing future looks like.
 During the 2017 season, Sting Ray raced in the only ladder system series that leads to IndyCar.
-He drove the Pro Mazda (skipping the lower rung on the ladder) in the Mazda Road to Indy Series along side the IndyCar series at each race.
+He drove the Pro Mazda (skipping the lower rung on the ladder) in the Mazda Road to Indy Series alongside the IndyCar series at each race.
 As the youngest driver in the series and the only true rookie, he finished the season with a strong 6th place standing in the overall Pro Mazda Championship.